jacobbisaacson1/lab-MEN-CRUD/README.md

 1. Create the schema and model for your thing that you are CRUDding.
 Commit. -- done

 1. Make sure you can concisely and precisely answer these questions:
-    * What is a schema?
+    * What is a schema?  -- BLUEPRINT.  structural design of our data.  as collection of db objects that are logically grouped together. we specify paths in a Schema, fields and properties
-    * What is a model?
+    * What is a model?  -- actually lets us query the db.  how the data is stored and organized. (always use a capitalized singular noun)
-    * What is the difference?
+    * What is the difference?  --
-    * What is the relationship between them?
+    * What is the relationship between them? -- schema is a blueprint of the database.  a model is where the data will be organiaed, and the schema for a model is the set of sttributes and their corresponding domains. changing the schema changes the structure of the database.  changing the nature of the schema, means changing the data model.

 1. In the "create" route, use mongoose to add a document to your databse (`.create()`) based on what is in `req.body`.
 If you're having issues, check: is your `req.body` `undefined`?
 Where does `req.body` come from?
 Is there something you need to add to your app to make `req.body` be defined?
 (Yes, there is.)
 Commit.
 1. Make an "index" page which displays all the model instances created by the app so far.
 This should also have a link in the nav.
 Commit.
 1. The "create" route redirect to the index page _after_ the model has been created.
 Commit.